Where to Fish in Charlotte: 2022

-Get ready to drop a line at some of the best fishing spots for families in and around the Charlotte area.
+The best fishing spots for families in and around Charlotte

-What could be better than spending time on the water on a beautiful spring or summer day?
+What could be better than spending time on the water on a beautiful summer day?
 Take in the view and try your luck when you cast a line in a nearby park or preserve and create memories as you wait (and hope and wish and pray) to catch a fish.
-Whether you are an expert angler or trying to learn how to bait a hook, these are a few spots in and around Charlotte where you and the family can have a great day – no matter if the fish are biting or not.
+Whether you’re an expert angler or just learning how to bait a hook, check out these spots in and around Charlotte and have an outdoor adventure – whether the fish are biting or not.

 Please note people 16 and older in North Carolina must have a fishing license.
 Fishing licenses can be purchased from the North Carolina Wildlife Resources Commission online or from a local tackle shop or outdoor retailer that serves as a wildlife service agent.
 Call 1-888-248-6834 for more information or check out the Website.

 Ready to get your fishing on but don’t have the right equipment?
 No problem.
 You can borrow a rod and reel for up to 24 hours at the following nature preserves:

 Access to Mountain Island Lake offers numerous fishing, kayaking and canoeing opportunities, including a fishing dock.

 15222 York Rd.

 Drop a line in Lake Wylie from the banks and piers on Copperhead Island, a 20-acre island with hiking trails, camping, fishing access, and more.
 Open daily for public use unless reserved for a special event.

 Reedy Creek Park features three ponds and a fishing pier, and is open from dawn until dusk.
 Dragonfly Pond is seven acres in size and has a depth range of 1-9 feet.
 It contains largemouth bass and bluegill.
 Kingfisher Pond is three acres in size and has a depth range of 3 to 7 feet.
 It contains largemouth bass and bluegill.